Tom Kolesnik Talks About Podiatrists

 For example, a routine corn can be an indicator of pressure overload, and could actually reveal bigger concerns such as muscle imbalances, joint instability or mobility problems, and other mechanical issues within the body.
 Basically, that corn assessed properly could save you from needing a new hip joint!

-Podiatrists help with choosing the right shoes to ensure suitability, improving joint mobility through foot mobilisation, taping and strapping of sore feet and weak unstable ankles.
-Various paddings, insoles, modifications and orthotics inside footwear can help to stabilise your posture, and assist to strengthen the foundation of your body.
+Podiatrists help with improving joint mobility through foot mobilisation, assist with choosing the right shoes to ensure suitability, provide taping and strapping of sore feet and weak unstable ankles.
+Various paddings, insoles, modifications and orthotics inside footwear can help to stabilise your feet, enhance leg function, improve posture, and assist to strengthen the foundation of your body.

-Unstable feet can result in aching feet, heel pain, shin pain, unstable ankles, knee pain, hip soreness and even back pain.
+Unstable feet can result in aching feet, heel pain, plantar fasciitis, shin pain, unstable ankles, knee pain, hip soreness and even back pain.
 It’s important to get your posture right from the ground up.

 We ask a lot of our feet.
 It’s only appropriate that we look after them!

 Podiatrists at Posture Podiatry also have a particular interest in manual therapies – using hands on treatment to mobilise the 33 joints of each foot and using advanced massage and dry needling techniques (yes, podiatrists use acupuncture needles!) to release muscle tension.

 It’s very effective in the treatment of foot pain, or recovery from an old injury that doesn’t go away.